HardisonCo/.github/international/lao-peoples-democratic-republic/la-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with la_Health systems in Lao People's Democratic Republic.
+This document outlines how HMS-SKL is integrated with la-health systems in Lao People's Democratic Republic.